ShaneD20/Mu-Lang-Compiler/README.md

 #number  := 1;               // reassignment operator

 ```
-## Core Operators
+## Arithmetic and Concatenation
-For single line comments, Mu uses ‘//‘, for arithmetic operators Mu uses ('+', '-', '/', '*'), for concatenation '..' is used.
+For arithmetic operators Mu uses ('+', '-', '/', '*'), for concatenation '..' is used.
 Note concatenation works with strings and strings or numbers and numbers.
+And, if one of the operands for number concatenation is negative, the runtime errors.
 ```
 // addition
 let sum : 3 + 8;